Snewski/Spatial/README.md

 For the `Scraper.py` script, both Microsoft Edge and a webdriver (https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH) with a compatible version is needed.

-The `Scraper.py` script also needs an absolute path to the webd driver and a unique user data directory.
+The `Scraper.py` script needs an absolute path to the web driver and an absolute path to a unique user data directory.

+The `Scraper.py` script also needs a search word, which will be used to generate the search results that will be scraped.

 ## Analysis